ansys/pyaedt/doc/source/Getting_started/Troubleshooting.rst

     ansysedt -grpcsrv 50051

 The gRPC trace is printed on the terminal console.
 Capture the output as the ``server.txt`` file.
-In another termina, run these commands:
+In another terminal, run these commands:

 .. code:: python